mrichtsfeld/forms-bridge/README.md

 Forms Bridge will check to the form hook's backend for this header.
 If it exists and is not `multipart/form-data`, Forms Bridge will include this files as base64 encoded strings to your payload.

-> 🚩 On JSON-RPC hooks attachments will always be encoded as base64 content and included to
-> your submission data.
-This is needed because JSON-RPC API does not support `multipart/form-data`
-> content types.

 ## Form Pipes